 Sarah H. Specialises in musicals.
 Lover of vintage clothes, shoes, hats, handbags and make-up.

-Matt Spaiser, Jill Burgess, Amber Butchart, Ashley Clark, Limara Salt, Louise Junker, Josie Sampson, Dallas King, Neil Alcock, Lisa Magnuson, Suzanne Rowland, Kristin Koga (also manages Pinterest account) Aurélie Coulibaly, Sara Bivigou, Maggie Costumer’s Guide, Brenda Hineman, Ben McCarthy, Kate Snowden, Gilly Laverty.
+Matt Spaiser, Jill Burgess, Amber Butchart, Dr. Deirdre Clemente, Aisling O’Connor, Ashley Clark, Katy Werlin, Limara Salt, Louise Junker, Josie Sampson, Dallas King, Neil Alcock, Lesley Holmes, Lisa Magnuson, Suzanne Rowland, Kristin Koga (also manages Pinterest account), Aurélie Coulibaly, Sara Bivigou, Maggie Costumer’s Guide, Brenda Hineman, Ben McCarthy, Kate Snowden, Gilly Laverty.

 If you would like to contribute an article to the site about your favourite costume(s) in a movie, please contact editor email@example.com – hopefully we can put something together.